 Enforcement of these laws is very uneven.
 It is based on a patchwork of law-making from state to state.
 Fines and penalties vary widely from $25 fines in some states to $1,000 in others.
-In Mississippi, it is legal to drink while driving, but not to have a blood level over .08.
+In Mississippi, it is legal to drink while driving but not to have a blood level over .08.
 It is not legal to drink at all in a public space.
-In areas where there are no open container laws, like Butte, Montana, Savannah, Georgia, New Orleans, or Las Vegas, residents and tourists are free to drink in parks, beaches, or city streets.
-But if someone living in these areas where to drink in other areas of the country, they would be fined or arrested.
+In areas where there are no open container laws, like Butte, Montana, Savannah, Georgia, New Orleans, or Las Vegas, residents, and tourists are free to drink in parks, beaches, or city streets.
+But if someone living in these areas were to drink in other areas of the country, they would be fined or arrested.

-The container can be any receptacle that can hold a beverage including beer cans, wine bottles, flasks, water bottles, or the like.
+The container can be any receptacle that can hold a beverage, including beer cans, wine bottles, flasks, water bottles, or the like.
 Police officers have the discretion to evaluate the situation and decide whether a given container contains an alcoholic beverage.
 They can issue a citation for an open bottle violation based on their suspicion.
 Anyone cited will then have to contest the citation in court.
 Police do not determine which person actually possesses the alcoholic beverages in deciding who gets ticketed.
 According to Minnesota law, even if a passenger in your vehicle has an open container of alcohol, it is a violation of the law.
 Even if the driver is not drinking, everyone in the car is liable.

 The enforcement of open container laws by police has also been very uneven, tending to focus on minorities and low-income people.
 Research on police action shows that arrest rates for open container violations are many times higher among minorities.
-One study in Brooklyn, N.Y. found that 85 percent of the open container law summonses were issued to black and latino residents.
+One study in Brooklyn, NY, found that 85 percent of the open container law summonses were issued to black and Latino residents.